eliasffyksen/MiniSnakes/README.md

 > The scientific pursuit of the nature of computational snakes and all their
 > implementations and applications in modern society

 Then, secondly there is a disclosure.
+Before you start screaming about line length, all of the lines are in fact PEP8 compliant.

+We are also programming a version of Snake where the snake can loop around the screen.
+However, you can change 2 lines to produce the original version of snake, but I will leave that as an exercise for the reader.

 We will be using `PyTorch` and `NumPy`.
 This could have been done compleatly in either, but I prefer the `PyTorch` tensor API and `NumPy` has a nice function called `unravel_index` that we will be using.

-We are also programming a version of Snake where the snake can loop around the screen.
-However, you can change 2 lines to produce the original version of snake, but I will leave that as an exercise for the reader.

-I will not be counting the imports and function declaration (call it freedom of artistic expression), so I'll get that out of the way first.
+I will not be counting the imports and function declaration, call it freedom of artistic expression, so I'll get that out of the way first.
 The code is also not very readable, sensible or propper in any way, shape or form.
 But, sometimes it's important to not write code that's "correct", but code that is fun.